 What to do if you're not happy with the outcome of the Assessment

-If you are unhappy with the outcome, maybe your parent was deemed ineligible for support, or for another reason the first thing to do is to discuss this with your Key Worker, or healthcare professional.
+If you are unhappy with the outcome of the Care Assessment for any reason, the first thing to do is to discuss this with your healthcare professional.
 This will enable you to talk things through with someone and help understand the decision.

 If you are still unhappy with the result, you can contact Cambridgeshire County Council’s Customer services and fill out a complaints form on their website.